Christmas Russian Teacakes with Maple

 Instructions

-- Turn oven on to 300 degrees.
-Cream the butter.
+- Cream the butter.
 Beat in the powdered sugar and vanilla and maple.
 Work in the flour and ice water.
 Knead in the nuts.
-Shape and roll into balls.
+Shape and roll into 1 ½ - 2 inch balls.

-- Bake on well greased cookie sheets.
-(You can place a pecan or walnut half on top before baking.)
+- Bake on a well greased cookie sheet or line with parchment paper.Optional to place a pecan or walnut half on top before baking.
 Bake for 30-35 minutes.

-- Roll in sifted powdered sugar while hot.
-Cool and roll again in the powdered sugar.
+- Remove from the oven and immediately roll the cookies in powdered sugar.
+Cool the cookies and roll again in the powdered sugar.

 Peanut Butter Chocolate Star cookies- we just had our cookie exchange last night and it was so much fun!!